This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see my disclosure policy for more information.

-These Clemen-Thyme Chocolate Chunk Cookies are soft, tender chocolate chunk cookies with clementine zest and a bit of fresh thyme.
+These gourmet Clemen-Thyme Chocolate Chunk Cookies are soft, tender chocolate chunk cookies with clementine zest and a bit of fresh thyme.

 I will never get tired of a good chocolate chip cookie.
 In 50 years, when we’re all making like George Jetson and eating super-advanced space food on the moon and enjoying fancy ingredients that haven’t even been invented yet, I’ll still be clinging to my old standby, the humble chocolate chip cookie.
 You can keep your astronaut ice cream, just leave me enough chocolate chips to get the job done.